 Left to Right: Best Multiple Blooms in Show, Cultivar "Hagoramo"; Best Bloom in Show, Cultivar "Mt.
 McKinley"; Basket, Cultivars "Flair" & "Seaton's Galaxy," Best in Section & Group.
 All three entries grown by Renu Sharma and exhibited in the LICS 2015 show [all show photos by Joel R. Simon].

-JOIN THE LONG ISLAND CHRYSANTHEMUM SOCIETY AND
+THE LONG ISLAND CHRYSANTHEMUM SOCIETY PRESENTS ITS

 Although mums bloom in the fall, you begin with rooted cuttings in the spring, and nurture them through the hot summer months.
 The winter is the time to plan your garden and learn all you can about the growing process.
-Even if you do not grow mums yourself, come to our annual show at Hicks Nurseries on 4-5 November..
+Even if you do not want to try growing mums yourself, come to our annual show at Hicks Nurseries on 4-5 November.. and enjoy the display.
 There are many written and on-line sources of information about chrysanthemums.
 The first thing you should do is look at the King's Mums 2017 Catalogue online.
 Another source is an excellent little book entitled Mum's the Word: Secrets to Growing Chrysanthemums by Pat Stockett Johnston, which can be purchased from King's Mums.
 The National Chrysanthemum Society has several handbooks for sale, including one for beginners (which is sent free to first-year members), and membership in LICS-NCS includes a quarterly journal, appropriately entitled The Chrysanthemum.
 Many fine books have been published about chrysanthemum culture, and we refer you to the bibliography on this site.
 There are excellent online sources as well.
-One of the best is Richard Murcott's essay (Dick is LICS Vice President and Judges' Chairman).
+One of the best is Richard Murcott's essay (Dick is LICS Vice President and master mum grower).
 Welsh nurseryman and master mum grower Ivor Mace (who we are honored to count as a member of LICS) and Paul Barlow have published Chrysan-themums - The Ultimate eBook.
 The Wikipedia entry on chrysanthemums is quite informative, and Paul Barlow's Chrysanthemums in Aberdeen (Scotland) is another master source.
 Of course, if you "Google" "chrysanthemum" you will find much more of varying quality.